COCPORN/succubus/README.md

 ```

-It is not possible at the current time to handle the base class and do fan out inside the handler.
+It is not possible at the current time to handle the base class and do filtering inside the handler.

 ### Timeouts